Klimatizace/KlimatizaceTomes/README.md

 CLERK_SECRET_KEY=your_clerk_secret_key
 ```

+For convenience, the starter includes default development values in `.env.development` so `npm run dev` runs without any manual setup.
+Replace those placeholders with your own keys in `.env.local` before connecting to real services.

 Now you have a fully functional authentication system with Next.js, including features such as sign up, sign in, sign out, forgot password, reset password, update profile, update password, update email, delete account, and more.

 ### Set up remote database